Philippine twenty-peso note: New Design series (1986–2018)

-New Generation series (2010–present)
+New Generation series (2010–2023)

 In 2010, the portrait of Manuel L. Quezon was revised and the Malacañang Palace was moved from the reverse to the bottom center of the obverse.
 The reverse now features the Banaue Rice Terraces and the Asian palm civet.

 In 2017, an updated version of the New Generation series 20 peso banknote was issued with changes in the font size of the year of issue and the italicization of the scientific name on the reverse side.

 In 2019, the 20 peso note will be replaced by a coin that will be released in the first quarter of 2020 to solve the overuse of this banknote, as it only takes a year or less to planned replace it with a new banknote based on a research by the University of the Philippines.
 The Bangko Sentral ng Pilipinas states that the new 20 peso coin lasts for 10 to 15 years, longer than a 20 peso banknote.
-Although the P20 coin is in circulation the BSP continued to issue P20 banknotes as of 2023.
+The 20 peso note has been discontinued by the BSP in 2024 following the introduction of the First Philippine Polymer Series.

 The new BSP logo which was redesigned in January 2021 was adopted in all NGC banknotes starting with the 2022 issued banknotes featuring the signatures of President Ferdinand Marcos Jr. and BSP Governor Felipe Medalla.